sanaullahyasir7-star/Flying-ball-/README.md

 ## ✨ Project Description

 The Flying Ball Game is an arcade-style **endless runner** developed to challenge player reflexes and timing.
-Built using **[INSERT LANGUAGE/ENGINE, e.g., Python and Pygame]**, the player controls a ball that must navigate through a series of randomly generated obstacles, relying on physics and momentum to survive.
+Built using **[., Python and Pygame]**, the player controls a ball that must navigate through a series of randomly generated obstacles, relying on physics and momentum to survive.

 ### Why this project?
 This project serves as a foundation for a future deep reinforcement learning environment, designed to train an autonomous agent to master complex, continuous-action gameplay.